 Post buffer is to configure the amount of video data stored after a recording event ends.

-Drop shorter than is handy to filter out short movements.
+Drop motion shorter than is handy to filter out short movements.

-Split longer than can be adjusted to split a recording sequence into multiple files and to limit the buffer size (default value is 1000 frames).
+Split longer than can be adjusted to split a recording sequence into multiple files and thus limit the frame buffer usage.
+The default value is 1000 frames and the maximum is calculated from the cameras count, the cameras video resolutions and the installed RAM size.

 Flip Horizontally and Flip Vertically will mirror the video source horizontally and vertically (to rotate by 180° check both).